rustfoundation/foundation.rust-lang.org/news/rust-identified-as-safer-coding-tool-by-nist.md

 ---
-title: Rust Endorsed for Safer Coding by NIST
+title: Rust Identified as Safer Coding Tool by NIST
 byline:
 description: >-
   The U.S. Department of Commerce’s National Institute of Standards and